 Biology in the broadest sense is the study of life.
 It is a diverse subject and understanding it requires a background in all the sciences.
 The biologist must understand the basics of physics, chemistry, math and the social sciences as they relate to living systems.
-He/she must also be able to synthesize that knowledge to understand the living world, a world that is both remarkably unified and wonderfully diverse.
+They must also be able to synthesize that knowledge to understand the living world, a world that is both remarkably unified and wonderfully diverse.

 Students majoring in biological sciences complete a core curriculum in biology, chemistry, math and physics.
 A major in biology requires 34 biology credits.
 Students must achieve a minimum grade of "C" in biology courses and a minimum grade of "C-" in supporting science courses to complete the requirements for the major.
 Students should work closely with their faculty advisor to design a suitable academic course plan.
 By completion of the sophomore year, all students who intend to major in biological sciences must declare the major.